 Best Streaming Equipment for PS4 and PS5 Android Central 2021

 Streaming is now a massive part of the gaming experience, and everyone wants to try and be the next Ninja.
-To make a living at it though, you will need to spend some money to get equipment to help you succeed.
+To make a living at it, though, you'll need to spend some money to get the equipment that will help you succeed.
 We've put together a list of some of the best PS4 streaming equipment and also PS5 accessories that will help you reach the audience you want while retaining some great streaming quality.
-Don't worry about compatibility because a lot of these items will also work with the PS5 if you're looking to stream some of the best games on the new console.
+Don't worry about compatibility because a lot of these items will also work with the PS5 if you're looking to stream some of the best PS5 games on the new console.

-- Crystal sound: Blue Yeti Microphone
+- Crystal sound: Blue Yeti X Professional Condenser USB Microphone

 - Broadcast like a pro: Streamlabs OBS